-Token, tokenization, coiny, altcoins, coins ... chips?
-Who would have come to all this?
+Token, tokenization, coins, altcoins, coins ... tokens?
+Who would know about all this?

 What is a token?